 Fiona graduated from GWU with a BS in mathematics and a minor in STEM Teaching.
 She has had a passion for mathematics since high school and loves to spread that passion in the form of tutoring and teaching.
 Through her minor program, she has taught at various DC public schools and spent last summer teaching math to 7th graders in her home city of Cincinnati.
 Her favorite math subjects are trigonometry and calculus.
 When she is not studying or teaching math, she loves to watch Jeopardy, cook gourmet meals for her friends, and explore parts of DC she has never seen before.

-Steve, Sr. Instructor
+Steve, Manager/Sr. Instructor

 Steve has been playing with math ever since he went to college.
 A local of the DC area, he graduated from Lafayette College with an engineering degree and then applied math to modeling naval sensor systems for the US Government.
 He went on to teach math classes ranging from sixth grade through calculus in independent schools in Tennessee, Ohio, and Maryland.
 He's also applied math to managing the budgets and finances of charter schools and arts organizations in DC.
 Along the way, he also earned a degree in music from Kent State University and has taught music and performed professionally both locally and across the United States.

-Jackson is a first-year in the George Washington University School of Engineering and Applied Science pursuing a B.Sc. in Biomedical Engineering on a pre-med track.
+Jackson is a sophomore in the George Washington University School of Engineering and Applied Science pursuing a B.Sc. in Biomedical Engineering on a pre-med track.
 The son of an engineer, he inherited the “math gene” and found a passion for mathematics at an early age.
 From his previous experiences as a math tutor, Jackson learned that making math fun and approaching concepts from diverse perspectives are the keys to instilling a love of mathematics in his students.
 He sees the unique abilities and capability to succeed in all of his students as a person with a visual disability.
 When he isn’t studying or tutoring, Jackson enjoys reading, volunteering, exploring DC with his high school sweetheart, and the particularly nerdy passion of playing on his school’s Quizbowl team.

 Annika is a senior at George Washington University pursuing a B.S. in Biophysics.
 Math has been a favorite subject of Annika’s since middle school and remains a constant practice now as part of her college studies.
 Annika has previous teaching experience as an undergraduate teaching assistant for the biology department at George Washington University.
 Although teaching college students is a bit different she finds the students at Mathnasium every bit as talented and a joy to work with.
 In her free time Annika like to read, bake, and go for runs around DC.